Lithium Battery Fire Halts Work at L.A., Long Beach Ports

 [Stay on top of transportation news: Get TTNews in your inbox.]

-Several terminals at the ports of Los Angeles and Long Beach remain closed Sept.
-27 after a tractor-trailer overturned on a vital artery for cargo and sparked a fire among its payload of lithium batteries that may burn for a second day.
+Several terminals at the ports of Los Angeles and Long Beach remained closed Sept.
+27 after a tractor-trailer overturned on a vital artery for cargo and a fire among its payload of lithium batteries burned for a second day.

-A stretch of roadway linking the two ports to inland trucking routes will remain closed while firefighters monitor the fire.
+The accident occurred on a stretch of roadway linking the two ports, shutting several terminals through the Sept.
+27 second shift.
 The neighboring Southern California ports make up the busiest container hub in the U.S., handling roughly a third of the nation’s seaborne imports.

-The incident comes as dockworkers at major container ports on the Atlantic and Gulf coasts appear increasingly likely to go on strike when their labor contract expires Sept.
+The episode unfolded as dockworkers at major container ports on the Atlantic and Gulf coasts appear increasingly likely to go on strike when their labor contract expires Sept.
 30. The backlog from a one-week work stoppage would take at least four weeks to resolve, according to analysts.

 .Want more news?
 Listen to today's daily briefing below or go here for more info: